Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Artemis.md

 |:--------------:|:------------:|:---------:|:--------:|:-----:|
 |       3        |      1       |  Instant  |   3 CT   |   -   |

-For the duration, your quiver/knife pack produces infinite ammunition.
+For the duration, your quiver/knife pack produces infinite ammunition and you do not expend ammunition when firing projectiles.
 Additionally, when using a bow, throwing knife, or throwing axe, fire or throw 2 projectiles instead of 1.
 (Counts as 2 separate attacks)